Kaikōura Community Pool

 - Contributing up to $250k per annum in operating costs once the new pool is operational.

-- Partnering with the Community Pool working group and new charitable Trust throughout this process.
+- Partnering with and supporting the Trust throughout this process.

 Work towards a new pool has been ongoing.
 Check out the documents below for background information on the pool project.